shubhamagarwal92/CA_2020/lab_material/README.md

 ## Task 2: Multimodal dialog - Visual Dialog demo

 This exercise would also ideally take 15 minutes.
 Visual Dialog is one of the largest collection of multi-modal dialog currently available also organized as a [challenge](https://visualdialog.org/challenge/2019).
-In this task also, we will see how these models are still lacking a proper understanding and how they can be repetitive, talk irrelevant things and how current models are still exploiting biases in the dataset that they are trained on.
+In this task also, we will investigate the shortcomings of the current state-of-the-art (SOTA) models and think of the improvements.

 - Go to [demo](http://demo.visualdialog.org/) page.
 - Click "Hierarchical Recurrent Encoder". ("Late Fusion" not working as of Jan, 2020.
 Please track [this](https://github.com/batra-mlp-lab/visdial-challenge-starter-pytorch/issues/29).)